demetrius2017/grid_visualizer/README.md

 ## Usage

-To start the Trading Simulator:
+To start the Market Macker:

 ```
 python main.py